Admission Requirements for New Students

 - Apply for progression into junior clinical courses during the spring semester of the sophomore year and receive notification of final progression status at the beginning of the junior year (dependent on availability of faculty and clinical sites) according to the following three categories:

 - Full progression: Meets all requirements specified in the progression section of the handbook.

-- Non-admission: Failure to meet requirements for progression on probation.
+- Non-admission: Failure to meet requirements for advancing to upper level clinical courses.

 - Maintain a 2.5 GPA while completing required junior and senior course work.

 - Earn a grade of C- or higher in all nursing, psychology, and science courses.

 - Earn an exam average of 75 percent or better in all nursing courses.

 - A failing grade or a withdrawn failing in two semesters of the program in any of the specified courses will result in removal from the major.